What is CDN Service?

 As mentioned above, CDNs allow for faster streaming and premium browsing as web content is ushered by servers that are proximally nearer them.
 In other words, when users visit websites and press on clickables (pictures, videos, blogs), they obtain content from their edge servers—the server that’s nearest them.

 For instance, say your website is based in Singapore, but you have a steady digital market in Frankfurt and Seattle.
-If your CDN provider has Points of Presence in those areas, then they receive your site data from those servers and your origin host in Sydney.
+If your Content Delivery Network (CDN) provider has Points of Presence in those areas, then they receive your site data from those servers and your origin host in Sydney.
 This results in improved application performance, speedier web page loading, and a skyrocketing surge in user satisfaction.

 More than 50% of the internet is managed by clusters and groups of CDNs.
 Interestingly, that figure continues to grow even as we write this.
 Businesses are growing and expanding their audience.
 Entrepreneurs are breaking boundaries by entering regions, cultures, and groups of people they couldn’t have otherwise been exposed to on a physical level.